taedlar/es2_mudlib/README.md

 ```
 5. Then you shall be able to connect to the mud by `telnet localhost 4000`.
 Enjoy.

+### Client Software
+- ES2 Mudlib is compatible with classical telnet client and vt100 terminal, with ANSI coloring.
+- You can also use a MUD client such as [TinTin++](https://github.com/scandum/tintin), or [Mudlet](https://github.com/Mudlet/Mudlet).

 ### Differences from v1.3
 - Changed to UTF-8.
-No longer use Big-5 encoding.
+No longer using Big-5 encoding.
 - Tested with Neolith only.
 - Favors `git` based source control than in-game programming.
 May remove certain wizard commands in the future.
 - Favors `vim` editor for its ability to [syntax highlight](docs/syntax_highlight.md) LPC programs.